 The researchers note: “…practices of generosity—such as financial giving, volunteering and relational and neighborly generosity—have the capacity to shape people in the processes of human formation over time.”
 Or perhaps stated more plainly, “People actually grow by giving themselves away.”

 Want to be happy?
 Prescription: generosity.
-Write and tell us how you are practicing generosity at firstname.lastname@example.org.
+Use the comments to tell me how you can practice generosity.